MicrosoftDocs/windows-itpro-docs/windows/plan/fixing-applications-by-using-the-sua-tool.md

 ---
 title: Fixing Applications by Using the SUA Tool (Windows 10)
-description: On the user interface for the Standard User Analyzer (SUA) tool you can apply fixes to an application.
+description: On the user interface for the Standard User Analyzer (SUA) tool, you can apply fixes to an application. ms.assetid: 7f5947b1-977b-4d7e-bb52-fbe8e76f6b8b ms.prod: W10 ms.mktglfcycl: operate
-MSHAttr: PreferredLib /library
-ms.assetid: 7f5947b1-977b-4d7e-bb52-fbe8e76f6b8b
-ms.prod: W10
-ms.mktglfcycl: operate